danpai/dpwpsimplecache/README.md

 	$dpcache->get_statistics();

-Get all objects the current user's $_SESSION:
+Get all objects in the current user's $_SESSION:

 	$dpcache->get_all_values();

-Test if an object exist the current user's $_SESSION:
+Test if an object exist in the current user's $_SESSION:

 	$dpcache->contais($key);